The Bible and violence: Book of Genesis

 In Genesis 18–19 God resolves to destroy the cities Sodom and Gomorrah, "because their sin is very grievous".
 God promises Abraham that he will spare Sodom if as few as 10 righteous people can be found there.
 The cities are destroyed, but angels save Abraham's nephew Lot and most of his family from the destruction.
+While fleeing, Lot's wife (unnamed) is turned into a pillar of salt for turning back to see the destruction of the city's inhabitants and plants.

 God tests Abraham by demanding that he sacrifice Isaac, his son (Genesis 22).
 As Abraham is about to lay the knife upon his son, God restrains him, promising him numberless descendants.

 Isaac's son Jacob conspires to gain his elder brother Esau's birthright, but the brothers ultimately reconcile (Genesis 25–33).
 In Genesis 32:22–32, Jacob meets and wrestles with someone, a man, angel or God, who blesses him and gives him the name Israel.

 Joseph (Genesis 37–50), Jacob's favorite son, is sold into slavery in Egypt by his jealous brothers.
 Joseph prospers after hardship, with God's guidance, and saves his family from starvation.